Professor Sandra Cheng

 Written Assignments: Students are required to write two papers.
 Information on required papers will be given in separate handouts.

-— After reading/viewing several articles online, you will write a short paper on critical issues in photography.
+After reading/viewing several articles online (including a chapter of Fred Ritchin’s After Photography), you will write a short paper on the impact of digital photography on media.

 Late papers will be accepted only if students have received prior approval for late submissions.

-Extra Credit: You have the option to do extra credit projects worth 1-3 points each.
-The projects are due by the last lecture BEFORE the final.
+Extra Credit: Over the course of the semester, you will be given an option to do several extra credit projects worth 1-3 points each.
+The projects have specific due dates.
 These are short written assignments of approx. 500 words.
 If you complete all the projects well, it is possible to increase your final grade average by 10 points.
-You will find extra credit assignments posted online under Assignments.
+You will find extra credit assignments posted online.

 Attendance: Students are expected to attend all classes.
 More than 3 absences will result in course failure.
 Excessive lateness will affect your grade.
 Three late marks equal one absence.